AnuragSinghDhami/MediAI/README.md

-Of course!
-Here is a comprehensive README file for your project.

 AI-Powered Health Insurance Claim Adjudication 🧑‍⚕️📄✨ This project is a Flask web application that uses Google's Gemini Pro model and a Retrieval-Augmented Generation (RAG) pipeline to automate the verification and adjudication of health insurance claims.